egeersu/research-intelligence-system/README.md

 python3 download_data.py
 ```

-If you want to start from scratch:
+If you want to start from scratch, the pipeline will create the database for you:
 ```bash
 python3 -m jobs.run_pipeline
 ```